 Apart from eggs and meat, many farmers keep guineas to protect flocks of smaller birds, such as chickens, and to reduce pests such as ticks and snakes on the farm.
 Guineas are active foragers and love little insects like ticks, and they are fearless hunters when confronted with snakes.
 They won’t shrink from mice or rats, either.

-5. Quail
+5. Tiny Quail for Small Spaces

-Quail are great birds to keep on a small farm because they themselves are diminutive and need only 1 square foot per bird in a shelter.
+Quail are great birds to keep on a small farm because they themselves are diminutive and need only one square foot per bird in a shelter.
 They don’t roost and don’t require nesting boxes, preferring to lay their eggs in private corners.
 Skittish by nature, they love having plenty of places to hide in their run.

 Quail are productive layers, averaging more than 200 eggs in a year.
 These eggs are tiny and speckled, and they are considered a delicacy.
-Quail meat is also prized, however the breed yields very little per bird.
+Quail meat is also prized; however, the breed yields very little per bird.
 They are very active and must be kept amused in their run or allowed to free range.
 This also makes them highly entertaining to watch forage and play, and adult quail eat only about 15g of feed a day.

 Being so tiny—adults are about 1/4 of a pound—quail are always at risk to larger predators.
-They must be kept away from large house pets such as dogs and cats, and they need a shelter secure from even smaller predators such as rats and skunks.
+They must be kept away from large house pets such as dogs and cats, and they need a secure shelter from even smaller predators such as rats and skunks.

 Turkeys make striking additions to the barnyard, the males always happy to show off their plumage and bright blue heads.
 First domesticated about 2,000 years ago, turkeys originate from Mexico and Central America.
 Turkeys are raised primarily for their meat but are becoming more popular as pets.